-Subject Summary of issue Our decision Flexibility in timeframe for custodian audit Scheme custodians are required to get an assurance engagement for both their systems and processes and scheme property completed within four months of the close of their accounting period.
+Subject Summary of issue Our decision Flexibility in timeframe for custodian audit Scheme custodians are required to get an assurance engagement for both their systems and processes, and scheme property completed within four months of the close of their accounting period.
 Similar obligations apply to DIMS custodians.
 Some custodians already have more frequent reporting aligned with client reporting periods, or have other similar but differently scheduled reporting obligations.
 Custodians may need more flexibility so that they can align the assurance engagement with other obligations.
 An exemption is not necessary.
 The Financial Markets Conduct Amendment Regulations 2015 provide a scheme custodian more flexibility about when it must obtain an assurance engagement with a qualified auditor.
-NZX - share and unit purchase plan exemption Historically we have granted NZX-listed issuers relief from the offer document requirements of the Securities Act when they are offering share or unit purchase plans.
+NZX-share and unit purchase plan exemption Historically we have granted NZX-listed issuers relief from the offer document requirements of the Securities Act when they are offering share or unit purchase plans.
+Share purchase plans offer existing share or unit holders the opportunity to purchase more shares or units, usually at a discount to the current market price.
+The exemption was conditional on the share or unit purchase plan complying with certain requirements.
+The total price of securities issued under the exemption was limited to \$15,000 per security holder in any 12-month period.
 Following targeted consultation we decided to let the exemption expire on 31 October 2015.
-We consider there is no requirement for an ongoing exemption.
-Issuers Share purchase plans offer existing share or unit holders the opportunity to purchase more shares or units, usually at a discount to the current market price.
-The exemption was conditional on the share or unit purchase plan complying with certain requirements.
-The total price of securities issued under the exemption was limited to \$15,000 per security holder in any 12 month period. can rely on the 'same class' exclusion in Schedule 1 of the FMC Act to offer share and unit purchase plans.
+We consider there is no requirement for an on-going exemption.
+Issuers can rely on the 'same class' exclusion in Schedule 1 of the FMC Act to offer share and unit purchase plans.
 This exclusion is more flexible.
 Offers made under the 'same class' exclusion during the transitional period will not require the issuer to transition to the FMC Act before the end of the transition period.
 Risk indicator and description of managed fund The FMC Regulations require managed funds to include a 'risk indicator' in the PDS, on the register and in fund updates.
 We issued a Guidance note on risk indicators and description of managed funds which alleviates the need for a framework or methodology.
 The policy underpinning the New Zealand requirements for risk indicators is based on European standards and methodologies for calculating risk.
-Our guidance note focuses on how managers may use the European standards to assist them to meet New Zealand requirements.
+Our guidance note focuses on how managers may use the European standards to help them meet New Zealand requirements.